stylesuxx/generator-es6-graphql/README.md

 ## Goal
 The goal of this yeoman generator is to enable you to quickly set up an ES6 (ES2105) enabled graphql server without dependencies you do not need.

-This means that the choice of for example *database* and *testing framework* is up to you.
+This means that the choice of for example *database* and *testing framework* is up to you, although some choices are available during setup.

 ## Installation
 Install yo and the generator globally by running: